puneetkumar041/MySQL_Development_Work/README.md

 To handle a result set inside a stored procedure, you use a cursor.
 A cursor allows you to iterate a set of rows returned by a query and process each row individually.

+###Features of a MySQL Cursor...

+*) A cursor is read-only and cannot update or remove data in the result set from the procedure.

+*) A cursor needs to be declared before it can be used.
+The cursor definition is only a step to tell MySQL that such a cursor exists and does not retrieve and data.

+*) You can only retrieve data in the order specified by the select statement and not in any reverse order, commonly known as non-scrollable.

+*) You use a cursor by opening it and then perform fetch operations on the data stored.

+*) You must close a cursor after the fetch operations complete.

 <img width="144" alt="Screenshot 2023-02-17 at 9 54 23 AM" src="https://user-images.githubusercontent.com/25247630/219549075-24d2b924-f81d-4904-a17d-cfe09b951bc6.png">